 Online programs are open to graduates with degrees in fields such as social work, psychology, nursing or the social sciences.
 You can study for a graduate certificate, graduate diploma or masters in mental health.
 For registered nurses in Australia, online mental health nursing courses are available.

 A popular way to start postgraduate studies in mental health practice is with a Graduate Certificate in Mental Health online.
-The grad cert typically forms part of a larger postgraduate program, with subjects counting as credit towards a graduate diploma or masters degree.
+A graduate certificate typically forms part of a larger postgraduate program, with subjects counting as credit towards a graduate diploma or masters degree.
 It holds similar status to a degree despite being shorter.

 SCU Online Graduate Certificate in Mental Health